 If you are attaching external stylesheets to the <head> section or footer of your site, your template, or your page, you will need to ensure that these files support HTTPS requests.
 These references can be added to HubSpot in the following locations:

-- Content > Content Settings.
+- Settings icon settings > Marketing > Web pages.
 In the Page Templates tab, scroll down to the Site header HTML and/or Site footer HTML fields.*

-- Content > Content Settings.
-In the left sidebar menu, navigate to Marketing > Blog.
-Click the Templates tab and scroll down to the HTML section.
+- Settings icon settings > Marketing > Blog.
+Click the Templates tab and locate the HTML section.

 - Within a page's editor, click the Settings tab, and then click Advanced Options and scroll down to the Additional code snippets section.